koursaros-ai/nboost/README.md

 <p align="center">
 <img src="https://github.com/koursaros-ai/nboost/raw/master/.github/sailboat.svg?sanitize=true" width="100%">
 </p>

+#### See also
+For in-depth query DSL and other search API solutions (such as the Bing API), see the [docs](https://nboost.readthedocs.io/en/latest/chapter/bing-api.html).

 ### Deploying NBoost via Kubernetes
 We can easily deploy NBoost in a Kubernetes cluster using [Helm](https://helm.sh/).